Skip to content

 kubectl create secret docker-registry dataflux-test --docker-server='<Repo Server>' --docker-username='<Repo Username>' --docker-password='<Repo Password>'

-Replace the values of docker-server, docker-username, and docker-password with your image repository address, account, and password respectively.
+Note: Replace the values of the docker-server, docker-username, and docker-password parameters with your image repository address, account, and password.

 kubectl get secrets dataflux-test -o jsonpath='{.data.\.dockerconfigjson}'